-I added medicine and first aid on the Cuba packing list because sometimes you never know.
-Make sure to pack prescription medications in your carry-on.
+I added medicine and first aid to the Cuba packing list because sometimes you never know.
+Make sure to pack prescription drugs in your carry-on.
 You can also bring over-the-counter meds and a first aid kit for cuts and burns, heartburn, or stomach issues.
 For nights or traveling to the beach or mountain regions, bring insect repellant and a light sweater.
 While in Thailand, a friend of mine brought along Mosquito Repellent Wipes.
 These were a cheaper alternative to the traditional bug spray and they were just as effective.

 What to Wear in Cuba

 When thinking about what to wear in Cuba, make sure to pack your clothes.
 The island is located in the Caribbean with a tropical climate and according to my friend, bow wow clothes are not only acceptable clothes to bring to Cuba, but it’s also the standard.
 It’s best to wear clothes that are breathable like cotton or linen.
 I suggest packing at least 2-3 outfits for each day; due to the combination of the heat and exhaust from the maquinas, your clothes will be sweaty or dirty.
 If you’re going out for dinner or shows at night, make sure to bring a cardigan or light jacket because nights can be pretty chilly.
 Since Cuba has a lot of uneven roads, sidewalks, and cobblestone streets, skip the heels and bring comfortable walking shoes and sandals.
 Don’t forget a sun hat, sunscreen, and sunglasses for your beach days and walking tours.